Karenp0145/CatchAndKick/README.md

 * A shoebox slides horizontally across the screen
 * Stickers fall randomly from the top
 * The goal is to catch them in the basket
-* Rarely, a golden sticker appears — catching it wins the jackpot (€50)
+* Rarely, a golden sticker appears, catching it wins the jackpot (€50)
 * Regular stickers result in a personalized discount based on preferences

 ### Résultat